-- Obliteration of the ruptured aneurysm: this can be done via clipping, insertion of a fine wire coil or other endovascular treatments.
+Obliteration of the ruptured aneurysm: this can be done via clipping, insertion of a fine wire coil or other endovascular treatments.

-- Balloon angioplasty if the patient develops cerebral vasospasm.
+Balloon angioplasty if the patient develops cerebral vasospasm.

-- Ventricular drainage for cases with secondary hydrocephalus.
+Ventricular drainage for cases with secondary hydrocephalus.

-This depends on the cause and severity of SAH in addition to the presence of other injuries or co-morbidities.
+The prognosis on the cause and severity of SAH in addition to the presence of other injuries or co-morbidities.